Shubham-Saboo/JTracker/readme.md

 - Direct connection to LinkedIn, allowing for the addition of job opportunities to the wishlist.
 - Improve keyword search to improve specifications such as pay range, employment location, and so on.
 - An option to maintain separate profiles for job tracking.

-## Explanation:

-Currently, we have four fundamental steps in our project:

-1. The position for which you have applied
-2. The job you want to apply for, without a referral
-3. The job at which you have faced rejection, and
-4. The job you're waiting for a referral.

-Any details in any table can be modified at any time during the process.

 ## Technologies Used: